AP English Language

 Student Qualifications: Open to students in 10th-12th grade.
 Students should be competent readers and writers, but don’t let the reading list scare you; we will work together through the difficult texts.
 Students need Microsoft Word and Internet access.

-Instructor Qualifications: This will be my eighth year teaching AP Language and Composition online.
+Instructor Qualifications: This will be my tenth year teaching AP Language and Composition online.
 Approximately 2/3 of my students have earned 4’s or 5’s on the AP Exam, with 5 being their most common score.
+I have served as an AP reader for the College Board, scoring student essays for the AP Language and Comp exam.
 A graduate of PHAA, I hold a B.A. in English from Hillsdale College, an M.Ed from Eastern University, and PA Teaching Certification for English 7-12.
-Previously, I taught English for three years at Valley Forge Military Academy.
-I have published work in First Things Web Exclusives, Touchstone Magazine, Independent Teacher Magazine, and Veritas Press’s Omnibus curriculum.
+Previously, I have taught English at Valley Forge Military Academy and at Veritas Academy in Lancaster, PA.
+I currently live in Lancaster, PA and homeschool my own children.
+I have published work in First Things’s Web Exclusives, Touchstone Magazine, Independent Teacher Magazine, and Veritas Press’s Omnibus curriculum.
 I would be happy to discuss any questions about this course.
-Please feel free to contact me at email@example.com
+Please feel free to contact me at firstname.lastname@example.org

 Click on images below to read class showcase entries about this class.